brandmaker/devportal-website/src/content/guides/auth.md

 In order to connect your application via OAuth2 you will need a client ID and a client secret.
 You get access to these the following way:

-1. Log in to your BrandMaker system.
+1. Log in to your Uptempo or legacy BrandMaker system.
 2. Navigate to your Administration space
 3. Depending on the version, navigate (on the left) to Registered Apps:
     - for version ≥ 6.8: *System Configuration* =\> Registered Apps